idilks/theory-of-mind-cma/README.md

 - `datasets/cma_scores/`: Pre-computed causal scores and significant heads
 - `datasets/*_correct_common_tokens_*.txt`: High-accuracy token subsets (e.g., 1378 tokens for Llama-3.1-70B)
 - Pre-generated prompt files for exact replication

-**Workflow Differences**:
-- **Our approach**: Dynamic prompt generation using full vocabulary
-- **Their approach**: Fixed token sets chosen for >90% model accuracy, ensuring statistical reliability

-**Integration Strategy**:
-Use their curated tokens for reproducible head identification, then expand with our dynamic generation for broader exploration.

 ### Activation Patching Process
 1. Generate prompt pairs that differ in rule structure or token order